marcpage/pylavi/README.md

+  -a, --no-alpha        LabVIEW version must not be alpha -d, --no-development  LabVIEW version must not be development -i, --no-invalid      LabVIEW version must be a valid phase -c, --no-code         Saved without code
+  --code                Saved with code
+  --breakpoints         Saved with breakpoints --locked              File is locked (maybe with password) --not-locked          File is not locked --password-match PASSWORD_MATCH
+                        Ensure the password is exactly --password            File is locked with a password --no-password         File is not saved with a password --clear-indicators    VI will clear indicators on run --no-clear-indicators
-  -a, --no-alpha        LabVIEW version must not be alpha -d, --no-development  LabVIEW version must not be development -i, --no-invalid      LabVIEW version must be a valid phase -p PATH, --path PATH  Path to scan for files (or a file path) (defaults to current directory) -s SKIP, --skip SKIP  Path to not scan for files (or a file to ignore) -x EXTENSION, --extension EXTENSION
+                        VI will not clear indicators on run --run-on-open         VI will run when opened --no-run-on-open      VI will not run when opened --suspend-on-run      VI will suspend on run --no-suspend-on-run   VI will not suspend on run --debuggable          VI is debuggable --not-debuggable      VI is not debuggable --autoerror           Saved with auto error handling turned on -p PATH, --path PATH  Path to scan for files (or a file path) (defaults to current directory) -s SKIP, --skip SKIP  Path to not scan for files (or a file to ignore) -x EXTENSION, --extension EXTENSION